When I ask my community, family, or friends what is holding them back from going plant-based, a common response is:

 Complete protein plant sources

-There are a variety of plant protein sources that DO offer the complete protein.
+When a food DOES contain all 9 essential amino acids, that will fall under the complete protein category.
+And guess what?!
+There are a variety of plant protein sources that DO offer the complete protein!

 PS: Quinoa is gluten free!